 Each July, IMRF provides a supplemental benefit payment to IMRF retirees and surviving spouses who have received IMRF pension payments for the preceding 12 months.
-The supplemental benefit payment amount will vary depending on the dollar amount to be distributed and the number of persons eligible.
+The supplemental benefit payment amount will vary depending on the dollar amount to be distributed and the dollar amount of the benefits of persons eligible.